TabithaMcCracken/clirpg/README.md

 Game class: This class drives the game.
 It contains methods for navigating the game, choosing rooms, going into rooms, and handling the dragon encounter.

 ## Future Improvements

 This is a basic CLI RPG game.
 In the future, there might be additions of more rooms, encounters, and a more intricate storyline.

 ## Acknowledgements

 The create_game_name method uses the Uzby API to generate names based on the length of the player's name.

+## Feedback and Contribution

+For any feedback or contributions to this script, please open a pull request or raise an issue in this repository.